pat-nel87/pat-nel87.github.io/content/blog/blog-post-1.md

 If this isn’t the most developer thing ever, I don’t know what is.

-Along the way, I:
-- ✅ Chose Hugo for its speed, simplicity, and my growing obsession with Go.
+- ✅ I chose Hugo for its speed, simplicity, and my growing obsession with Go.
-- ✅ Hosted it on GitHub Pages because free, automated, and Git-powered is my love language.
+- ✅ I hosted it on GitHub Pages because free, automated, and Git-powered is my love language.
-- ✅ Set up Cloudflare for DNS, security, and occasional gaslighting via cached pages.
+- ✅ I set up Cloudflare for DNS, security, and occasional gaslighting via cached pages.
-- ✅ Automated deployments with GitHub Actions, because if I have to scp files in 2025, I’ve failed as a DevOps engineer.
+- ✅ I automated deployments with GitHub Actions, because if I have to scp files in 2025, I’ve failed as a DevOps engineer.
-- ✅ Fell into the theme customization rabbit hole and barely made it out alive.
+- ✅ I fell into the theme customization rabbit hole and barely made it out alive.

 And at the end of it all?
 I now have a working, fully automated, beautifully over-engineered personal blog that I can… finally use to write about things other than building the blog itself.